iterative/dvc.org/content/docs/user-guide/managing-external-data.md

 ## Examples

-For the examples, let's take a look at a [stage](/doc/command-reference/run) that simply moves local file to an external location, producing a `data.txt.dvc` DVC-file.
+For the examples, let's take a look at a [stage](/doc/command-reference/run) that moves local file to an external location, producing a `data.txt.dvc` DVC-file.

 ### Local file system path